zhilizheng/SBayesRC/README.md

 ## News
 ### v0.2.6
-* Added extractMCMCeff to read the SNP effects in the MCMC interations
+* Added "extractMCMCeff" to read the SNP effects from each MCMC iterations
-* Added readEig to read the eigen matrix
+* Added "readEig" to read the eigen matrix
 * Changed the output files, put the files not quite interesting to .mcmcsamples folder
 * Various bug fix